Connected Communities is a whole of government, long term commitment to working in partnership with school communities to create the

 - Toomelah Public School

-- Walgett Community School
+- Walgett Community School – primary and high school campuses

 - Wilcannia Central School

-Under the Connected Community strategy, there is a strong focus on supporting every student to achieve their very best and to fulfil their aspirations,
+Under the Connected Community strategy, there is a strong focus on supporting every student to achieve their very best and to fulfil their

-while embedding a strong vision of high expectations and achievement in all aspects of teaching and learning.
+aspirations, while embedding a strong vision of high expectations and achievement in all aspects of teaching and learning.

-A local school reference group chaired by the local Aboriginal Education Consultative Group Inc. (AECG), members from the P&C and other key
+A local school reference group chaired by the local Aboriginal Education Consultative Group Inc. (AECG), members from the P&C and other

-This governance model is unique in that the local community, in partnership with the Executive Principal, collaborate in a co-leadership role that
+This governance model is unique in that the local community, in partnership with the Executive Principal, collaborate in a co-leadership

-is locally responsive in determining students’ needs and aspirations.
+role that is locally responsive in determining students’ needs and aspirations.

-The Connected Communities strategy is designed to complement the work of the Ministerial Taskforce on Aboriginal Affairs whose recommendations
+The Connected Communities strategy is designed to complement the work of the Ministerial Taskforce on Aboriginal Affairs whose

-Culture which is an OCHRE initiative.
+Aboriginal Language and Culture which is an OCHRE initiative.